 Mary leads the project management and instructional design on customized courses.
 She also personally trains the instructors who lead ongoing training.

 She lives in Princeton, New Jersey where she enjoys yoga, running, cooking, tinkering with new technologies, and most especially her family.

-Katie is an experienced English as a Second Language instructor, tutor, and teacher trainer.
-She is currently teaching Business Communication and Academic Writing at the University of Massachusetts Boston.
+Katie is an experienced Business Writing and English as a Second Language instructor, business writing coach, and teacher trainer.
+She taught Business Writing, Non-Native Writing, and Academic Writing at the University of Massachusetts Boston.

 She is very skilled at evaluating both the substance and language of business documents.
-Her writing critiques and instruction have received stellar evaluations from our clients at Chartis Consulting, DuPont, Shell, Southern Middlesex Opportunity Council, and the World Wildlife Fund.
+Her writing critiques, instruction, and coaching have received stellar evaluations from our clients at Chartis Consulting, DuPont, Shell, Southern Middlesex Opportunity Council, and the World Wildlife Fund.

-Tom specializes in technical writing and is particularly interested in analytical and financial writing, as well as synthesizing strong executive summaries.
+Tom Dupuis specializes in technical report writing and proposal writing and is particularly interested in analytical, technical, and financial writing, as well as synthesizing strong executive summaries.

-He currently teaches Business Communication at Rutgers University.
+He also currently teaches Business Communication at Rutgers University.

 He holds a B.A. in Business Administration and English from Reed College and an M.A. in Communications from the University of Colorado.
 He has successfully supported our clients from Boeing, FedEx, and the US Army.

 He loves hiking, organic gardening, the power of language, and lives in the nature of the Hudson Valley, outside of New York City.